PraveenMohan1996/crispy-goggles/README.md

    ```
 2. Open the `Final Code SQL Project.pdf` for SQL scripts.
 3. Import the SQL scripts into your preferred database management system.
-4. Use the `SQL Project.pdf` for understanding the workflow and insights.
+4. Refer to `SQL Project.pdf` for understanding the workflow, insights, and documentation.

+---

+## **📋 Prerequisites**
+- Install a database management system like MySQL, PostgreSQL, or SQLite.
+- A PDF viewer to access the documentation (`SQL Project.pdf` and `Final Code SQL Project.pdf`).
+- Basic knowledge of SQL and database setup to implement the scripts.

 ---